Dame Chocolate: Production notes

 The name Dame Chocolate is a bilingual pun.
 It means "give me chocolate" in Spanish.
-It also implies that Rosita fills the role of dame of chocolate, referring to the traditional English title of nobility.
+It also implies that Rosita fills the role of the dame of chocolate, referring to the traditional English title of nobility.
 Génesis Rodríguez was made less attractive with a false nose and teeth to play the innocent Rosita.

 Ratings

 Telemundo touted Dame Chocolate as a ratings success, with May 2007 sweeps ratings up 34 percent among Hispanic adults ages 18–34.
 The show also won its time slot among those viewers in New York and Miami.
 The next month, Dame's time slot (which included one soccer preemption) averaged 591,000 core adult viewers (ages 18 to 49), according to Nielsen Media Research.